 Media kits have been replaced by the data-driven, highly customized products, services, and content we produce for our increasingly sophisticated life science partners.

 Media kits used to be great when buying magazine ads, website banner ads, and eblasts were the only ways companies could reach our audience.
 But companies are much more sophisticated now regarding who they want to reach, how they want to reach them, and what they want to reach them with.

 Vanity marketing metrics like banner ad impressions and email open rates have been replaced with a need for more advanced buyer engagement data.

-We need to have an in-depth conversation about your goals before we start discussing content creation, account-based marketing, custom newsletters, engagement analytics, market research, webinars, or brand awareness tactics.
+We need to have an in-depth conversation about your goals before discussing content creation, account-based marketing, custom newsletters, engagement analytics, market research, webinars, or brand awareness tactics.
 Packing all of that into a traditional “media kit” would result in dozens of pages with meaningless information that doesn’t speak to your growth goals.